johnivanoff/github-prs/README.md

 ```

 You can edit this file manually or use `sync` to regenerate it from your GitHub account.
 The file is expected to contain a YAML list under the `repos` key.

+For public repos, keep this file local and populated only with example repos or repos you are comfortable exposing.